Lisx5JP/aloe-records/content/_index.md

 ## About New Releases

-Alone001&002 ow available for pre-order!
+Alone001&002 now available for pre-order!

 https://aloerecords.com/releases/alone-001/